MirisWisdom/GShade.Nuke/README.md

 1. It will completely back up all of the GShade data to an archive, for preservation and restoration; and
 2. It will completely erase the installation files from your system, to ensure that no traces of it remain.

+## Usage

+1. Download the [latest release](https://github.com/MirisWisdom/GShade.Nuke/releases/latest) of the program.
+Updates won't be enforced on you!
+2. Double click the program and it will automatically start backing up your stuff and proceed with the uninstallation.
+3. During the uninstallation phase, you will be asked to confirm that the data which will be deleted is safe to delete.
+Type `yes` to do so.

 ## Backup

 Prior to erasure, all of your GShade data will be backed up to a ZIP archive.
 You will see four folders in it: